Archives

 From 1926 to 1985, Capitol was Vasastan’s largest (initially) and most beautiful movie theater.
 Now, as the movie theater opens its doors once again following a comprehensive renovation, that history is being re-created with a new concept.

 With Art Deco as a base, Tengbom was tasked by E/S-A as architects to come up with an interior design concept.
 It had to deliver a more grown-up movie-going experience, for theater-goers who dine and drink in the auditoriums while enjoying the culture of new and classic films.
-The interior decor is framed with bold details, striking colors and custom-designed patterns.
+The interior decor is framed with bold details, striking colours and custom-designed patterns.

 Take the magic with you